madhih2000/AgentCare/README.md

 **SSE over client-side polling.** The background workflow already writes its progress to the `WorkflowRun` row after every agent step.
 Rather than have the browser poll `GET /api/workflows/{id}` on a timer, the stream endpoint does that polling server-side (every 400ms) and pushes only new trace entries over a single long-lived connection — fewer round trips, and the frontend renders each agent's stage as it lands instead of in one batch at the end.

 **One retry policy, not two stacked ones.** The Groq SDK has its own built-in retry; `langchain-groq`'s client is configured with `max_retries=0` and every LLM call instead goes through `utils/retry.py`, which does exponential backoff with full jitter (`random(0, min(max_delay, base·2ⁿ))`).
 A single, observable retry policy is easier to reason about than two independent ones compounding their wait times.

+**Model fallback chain, layered under the retry policy.** A single Groq model can be rate-limited, temporarily overloaded, or deprecated without notice — and a hackathon demo shouldn't go down because of it. `agents/llm.py::get_llm_with_fallbacks` binds each agent's tools to the primary model *and* every backup model (`GROQ_FALLBACK_MODELS`), then chains them with LangChain's native `.with_fallbacks()`.
+On error, the next model in the chain is tried immediately — no backoff delay — since a different model is very unlikely to be failing for the same reason.
+The jittered-backoff retry still wraps the *whole* chain: if every model fails (e.g. a network blip), the entire chain is retried with backoff before the step is reported as failed.
+This gives two independent, complementary layers of resilience instead of one doing both jobs badly.

 **Tools are thin wrappers over services, never inline logic.** Every `@tool` function in `agents/tools/` opens a session, calls a `services/` function, and returns a plain dict.
 This is what makes the tools "real" per the brief's requirement — an agent tool can't silently drift from what the REST API and the rest of the app does, because they call the exact same service function.